 Whether it is to test the waters and then get into a committed relationship or keep things light with someone you really like, wanting a connection that is based on attraction is obvious.
 The more attracted you are to a person, the more the connection can flow wherever it needs to.

 On that note though, you might be wondering if it’s really possible to tell if someone you’re attracted to, is also attracted you.
 Evolutionarily, both men and women are geared to watch out for signs that someone they are interested in are also interested in them.

-Researcher Monica Moore from Webster University of course has found that men tend to miss out on cues more often women, who seem more in tune with observing and noting of body language cues.
+Researcher Monica Moore from Webster University of course has found that men tend to miss out on cues more often than women, who seem more in tune with observing and noting of body language cues.